Andy Golden, Ph.D.

 For all diseases in which the responsible gene is known, we need to understand the function of that gene in the normal and disease condition.
 And for those diseases in which the responsible gene(s) is not known, we need more research designed at finding and defining the responsible gene(s).

 There are approximately 7,000 rare (or orphan) diseases known in humans, ~80% of which are monogenic.
+This number is growing weekly.
 By definition, a rare disease affects fewer than 200,000 people in the United States (~1:1500).
 However, given the number of rare diseases that exist, about 10 percent of the population has a rare disease.
 Treatments for less than a 1,000 of these diseases currently exist.

 We are using C. elegans as a tool to determine the genetic interactions of a given rare human disease gene ortholog.
-The factors identified in such screens could then be examined in other model systems and human cells to determine whether such factors might be useful therapeutic targets.
+The factors identified in our genetic screens could then be examined in other model systems and human cells to determine whether such factors might be useful therapeutic targets.

-For human autosomal recessive monogenic diseases in which the responsible gene is known, we would like to use C. elegans to study the function of that gene and to genetically identify other factors that act in the same pathway.
-There are a number of criteria that would have to be met in order for this strategy to work.
+For human autosomal recessive monogenic diseases in which the responsible gene is known, we are using C. elegans to study the function of that gene and to genetically identify other factors that act in the same pathway.
+There are a number of criteria that we require in order for this strategy to work.
 First, there would have to be a convincing and clear C. elegans ortholog.
 Second, using standard CRISPR/Cas9 genome-editing tools, we are generating total gene deletions (to examine the null phenotype) and missense alleles that mimic human patient alleles.
 Third, there would have to be a scorable phenotype.
 The more penetrant the phenotype, the better.
 If these criteria are met, genetic suppressor and enhancer screens could be performed to identify interacting factors that function with that given gene and the biological process in which it functions.
 We can also try drug screening to find drugs that reverse or suppress the mutant phenotype.

 Suppressors that are not silent but have phenotypes of their own may even prove beneficial.
 A gene that, when mutated, has early developmental defects may not be excluded as a therapeutic target if the treatment is targeting animals that have already developed.
 Thus, a therapy that targets an essential gene may be useful if used on late-stage or adult animals.
 For many human diseases, the onset of disease symptoms is quite variable, and therapies targeted at essential genes may not disrupt development if treating older children or adults.